DecisionsDev/odm-docker-kubernetes/troubleshooting/LDAP/README.md

 trustStorePath=/Users/dev/ldapsearch/truststore.p12
 ```

-You can then use one of these files to run a (file-based) LDAP search.
+You can use either file to run a (file-based) LDAP search.

-You can modify values or add other parameters as defined in `ldapsearch` command line reference: https://docs.ldap.com/ldap-sdk/docs/tool-usages/ldapsearch.html beforehand.
+You can modify the values beforehand or add other parameters as defined in `ldapsearch` command line reference: https://docs.ldap.com/ldap-sdk/docs/tool-usages/ldapsearch.html .

 ## 2) file-based LDAP search

-Either create a `ldapsearch` parameters file from scratch (see the list of parameters in `ldapsearch` command line reference link above) or generate it using the command [Saving the parameters extracted from the LDAP configuration files](#saving-the-parameters-extracted-from-the-ldap-configuration-files) when running the tool in [automated LDAP group search mode](#1-automated-ldap-group-search).
+Either create a `ldapsearch` parameters file from scratch (see the list of parameters in `ldapsearch` command line reference link above) or generate it using the command [Choice 4: Saving the parameters extracted from the LDAP configuration files](#choice-4-saving-the-parameters-extracted-from-the-ldap-configuration-files) when running the tool in [automated LDAP group search mode](#1-automated-ldap-group-search).

 Then run the command `./ldap-diagnostic.sh -f <_LDAPSEARCH_PARAMETERS_FILE> -n <NAMESPACE>`